Boston as US landing site

 Medtech and biotech commercialisation

-The pillar reading on cross-border medtech and biotech US commercialisation, with the academic-credibility and KOL-network register at the centre.
+The pillar evaluation on cross-border medtech and biotech US commercialisation, with the academic-credibility and KOL-network register at the centre.

 How engagements start

 Six to ten weeks.
 Single US category, single corridor.
-The firm rebuilds positioning, academic-credibility trust architecture, US Northeast clinical-trial-aware framing, and Boston peer-set comparables, then launches it into market.
+GMA rebuilds positioning, academic-credibility proof and trust system, US Northeast clinical-trial-aware framing, and Boston peer-set comparables, then launches it into market.

 See the Sprint →

 Three to six months.
 Multi-channel US rebuild and run.
-Boston-facing site, deck, principal layer, KOL-engagement architecture, and conversion architecture.
+Boston-facing site, deck, owner layer, KOL-engagement shapes, and conversion path.
 The standard shape for international operators committed to the Boston landing.

 See the Build →

 Monthly retainer, twelve-month minimum.
-Ongoing rebuild-and-run across multiple US-facing surfaces.
+Ongoing rebuild-and-run across multiple US website, deck, and sales materials.
 Typical for international groups with several Boston-facing brands or multiple academic-industrial product lines.

 See the Partnership →